Chart Color Schemes

 Recent residential development output has been above average within Mount Claremont when compared nationally

-Compared to Greater Perth, Mount Claremont maintains similar construction rates per person, supporting market stability aligned with regional patterns.
-However, building activity has slowed in recent years.
-Recent construction comprises 92.0% detached houses and 8.0% attached dwellings, maintaining the area's traditional suburban character focused on family homes.
-With around 269 people per dwelling approval, Mount Claremont indicates a developing market.
-According to AreaSearch's latest quarterly estimate, Mount Claremont is projected to add approximately 605 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Mount Claremont's construction rates per person are similar to Greater Perth's, supporting market stability.
+Recent construction comprises 92% detached houses and 8% attached dwellings, maintaining the area's suburban character focused on family homes.
+With around 269 people per dwelling approval, Mount Claremont exhibits a developing market.
+Future projections estimate an addition of 601 residents by 2041.
+Current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth exceeding current forecasts.

 Frequently Asked Questions - Development